top of page

 6. Consider Asset and Plugin Availability

-• Built-in asset stores or easy import/export options
+• First, Built-in asset stores or easy import/export options

 7. Evaluate Performance Needs